News and Events

 UTAH GEOLOGICAL SURVEY

-The Utah Geological Survey, (a division of the Utah Department of Natural Resources), has conducted an extensive investigation of the tragic rock fall that occurred in Rockville last December.
+The Utah Geological Survey, (a division of the Utah Department of Natural Resources), has conducted an extensive investigation of the tragic rock fall that occurred in Rockville in December of 2013.
 The detailed report (and map) that identifies and addresses rock fall hazard areas in Rockville has been published and is available to Rockville residents and property owners electronically upon request at the Town Office.

 Please note that the report and map gives an overall view of potential rock fall hazard areas and is not meant as a property or site specific geologic study.